syseleven/grav-docs-metakube/pages/03.Tutorials/15.create-an-ingress-controller/default.en.md

 ### Configuring the Load Balancer in SysEleven Stack

-When binding an external IP to the Load Balancer it is by default not directly reachable from the outside.
-See [Configure Load Balancer](../14.configure-a-load-balancer/default.en.md) for a documentation how to make it accessible.
+When binding an external IP to the Load Balancer, it is by default not directly reachable from the outside.
+See [Configure Load Balancer](../14.configure-a-load-balancer/default.en.md) for a documentation on how to make it accessible.

 ## Cert-Manager